Now upload and stream videos with an all-new video Player:

 Redirect Unregistered Visitors:

-If people land on your website's video page directly using a URL, they may not have filled out their name and information on an Opt-in form.
-If you plan to track a visitors video viewing progress but they have landed on the video directly, your video progress tracking workflow would not be provided their name and details for it to give you proper stats for a named contact.
+If people land on your video page directly using a URL and they are not a contact in the system have not filled out their name and information on an opt-in form.
+Plan to track a visitor's video viewing progress but have landed on the video directly.
+Your video progress tracking workflow will not provide their name and details to give you valuable stats for a named contact.
 The workflow would then be adding blank leads to itself.

-To avoid such a situation the Redirect Unregistered Visitors toggle can be used to push such visitors to another page which has an Opt-In Form so that they can fill in their name and other details, once they do that they would be brought back to the video.
-This redirect only pushes those visitors to your designated page that do not have any cookie attached to them which would have otherwise contained information about them.
+To avoid such a situation, the Redirect Unregistered Visitors toggle can be used to push such visitors to another page with an Opt-In Form so that they can fill in their name and other details; once they do that, they would be brought back to the video.
+This redirect only pushes those visitors to your designated page with no cookies attached to them, which would have otherwise contained information about them.

-If a visitor does not allow your site to add cookies to their browser then this redirect may not work.
+If a visitor does not allow your site to add cookies to their browser, this redirect may not work.
 Please be sure to specify which Step/Page you want to Redirect them to: